kubestash/docs/docs/concepts/crds/restoresession/index.md

 #### status.phase

 `status.phase` represents the current state of the restore process for this `RestoreSession`. `status.phase` will be `Succeeded` only if the phase of all components are `Succeeded` and the post-restore actions are successful.
+If any of the components fail to complete restore, `status.phase` will be `Failed`.

 #### status.targetFound